Yorkshire Terrier Pet Insurance

 Weird Fact..

-The smallest dog in recorded history was a Yorkshire Terrier named Sylvia, she died in 1945 just two years old.
-Sylvia measured 6.4cm tall at her shoulders and 8.9cm from nose tip to tail.
-She weighed just 110g.
+The smallest dog in recorded history was a Yorkshire Terrier named Sylvia.
+She measured 2.5 inches from shoulder to floor, and 3.5 inches from nose tip to tail.
+Her weight was just 110g.

 Yorkshire Terrier History